 Bruins blast Kings 4-1, continue strong start for Cassidy

 Los Angeles Kings center Trevor Lewis, right, falls as he tries to pass the puck while under pressure from Boston Bruins defenseman Colin Miller during the second period of an NHL hockey game, Thursday, Feb.
-23, 2017, in Los Angeles.
-Boston Bruins left wing Brad Marchand, second from left, celebrates his goal with center Patrice Bergeron, left, as Los Angeles Kings goalie Peter Budaj, lower right, of Slovakia, waits during the first period of an NHL hockey game, Thursday, Feb.
+23, 2017, in Los Angeles. less Los Angeles Kings center Trevor Lewis, right, falls as he tries to pass the puck while under pressure from Boston Bruins defenseman Colin Miller during the second period of an NHL hockey game, Thursday, Feb. ... more Boston Bruins left wing Brad Marchand, second from left, celebrates his goal with center Patrice Bergeron, left, as Los Angeles Kings goalie Peter Budaj, lower right, of Slovakia, waits during the first period of an NHL hockey game, Thursday, Feb.
 23, 2017, in Los Angeles.

 Add your comments below